michael-j-coyne/quiz-app/README.md

 # Quiz app

-A prototype quiz app that helped me learn about what I will need to do to create my "part game" web application
+A prototype webapp that I built in order to learn more about what I will need to do to create my "quiz party game" web application.

 You can check it out [here](https://michael-coyne-quiz-app.netlify.app/)